White Pocket Overnight Tour

-- Food/Water: We will provide food and water on this trip for those that pay the fee to rent camping gear.
+- Food/Water: We will provide food and beverages on this trip for those that pay the fee to rent camping gear.
 A hot meal will be served for dinner.
 Breakfast will include coffee/tea and there is a selection of cold and warm food choices.
 Please note: We are unable to accommodate special dietary needs on our campouts.
 If you have food allergies, or dietary restrictions, we ask that you bring your own meals.
 We will have a water container you can use to refill any water bottles.

-- What to Wear: You should check the weather forecast prior to coming on the trip (search for Paria, UT on Weather.com).
+- What to Wear: Check the weather forecast prior to coming on the trip (search for Kanab, UT and Page, AZ on Weather.com).
 If it’s going to be hot, wear light-colored clothing and a hat.
-If the temperatures are cold, bring some warm layers and long pants.
+If the temperatures are cold, bring warm layers and long pants.
 Don’t forget sunglasses and sunscreen.
-Even when it’s warm outside, the temperature can drop quickly after the sun sets.
-You should bring a jacket for the evening.
+Even when it’s warm outside, the temperature can drop quickly after the sun sets so you may wish to bring a light jacket.
 If it’s very cold and or windy, don’t forget a warm hat and some gloves.
-If rain or snow is in the forecast, bring a rain jacket, a warm hat, and gloves.
-We recommend wearing sturdy footwear in White Pocket due to the uneven terrain and sand.
+If rain, wind, or snow are in the forecast, bring a rain jacket, a warm hat, and gloves.
+We recommend wearing sturdy closed-toe footwear in due to the uneven terrain and sand.

 - Restroom Facilities: There are no facilities at White Pocket.
 We will stop at a restroom if needed about an hour into the drive.
 If you need to use the restroom at White Pocket, we will have toilet paper, hand sanitizer, and a shovel available.